Oleg Blokhin: Playing career

-Blokhin was one of the greatest players in the world throughout the 1970s, hitting the target regularly through a period of great success at his hometown club Dynamo Kyiv and becoming the greatest goalscorer in the history of the Soviet League, which was one of Europe's strongest.
-Normally a forward or winger, Blokhin was most renowned for possessing exceptional pace.
+Blokhin played for Dynamo Kyiv during the 1970s.
+He became the highest goalscorer in the Soviet League.
+Typically a forward or winger, Blokhin was noted for his pace.

 Blokhin played during most of his career for Dynamo Kyiv, becoming the USSR national championship's all-time leader and goalscorer with 211 goals, as well as making more appearances than any other player with 432 appearances.
 He won the championship 8 times.
 He led Dynamo to the UEFA Cup Winners' Cup in 1975 and 1986, scoring a goal in each final.
 Blokhin is also the USSR national football team's most capped player with 112 caps, as well as their all-time leading goalscorer with 42 goals; he played in the 1982 and 1986 FIFA World Cups where he scored one goal in each.
 He was one of the first Soviet players to play abroad, signing for Austria's Vorwärts Steyr in 1988, he also played in Cyprus with Aris.

 In 1979 Blokhin played a couple of games for Ukraine at the Spartakiad of the Peoples of the USSR.